Layered Italian Cannellini Bean Dip

 - 2 Tbsp fresh basil thinly sliced

-- salt & black pepper to taste
+- salt and black pepper to taste

 - Spread bottom of dish with cream cheese, then spread the prepared basil pesto over the cream cheese.
 Sprinkle with 1/3 cup of the shredded cheese.

 - In a food processor, roughly chop the drained roasted red peppers with the hoagie spread.
 Add more or less hoagie spread until the desired level of heat is reached.